 Become certified in addictions counseling

-At Jamestown Community College, you can make a difference in the lives of individuals suffering from addiction and substance abuse with a certificate in Addictions Counseling and CASAC-TR credentialing.
+At Jamestown Community College, you can make a difference in the lives of individuals suffering from addiction and substance abuse with a certificate in Addictions Counseling.

 This certificate is for students studying healthcare, psychology, human services, or a related field, and want additional credentialing in addictions services.
 At JCC, you will develop knowledge of the nature and history of addiction and chemical dependency, and learn skills needed for intake assessment, treatment, case management, and counseling.

-2021 median pay for substance abuse, behavioral disorder, and mental health counselors: $48,520/year according to the U.S. Bureau of Labor Statistics
+2023 median pay for substance abuse, behavioral disorder, and mental health counselors: $53,710/year according to the U.S. Bureau of Labor Statistics

 Where to study at JCC